Part 3: Connection

 "Of course!"
 Dr. Ashana said, "we can all take turns, I'm sure someone out there will be worried about each of us if we've up and disappeared."

-Nadezhda walked up to the panel, and radioed her special forces that her, Maria, and James were out and would be back when the time suited them.
+Nadezhda walked up to the panel, and radioed her special forces that she, Maria, and James were out and would be back when the time suited them.
 One authorization code later, and they asked no further questions.

 Hajia and Dani called up friends and family, as did Lian and Kira.